hivemq/hivemq4-docker-images/README.md

 To access the HiveMQ HiveMQ Control Center for a cluster running on Kubernetes, follow these steps:

 * Create a service exposing the HiveMQ Control Center of the HiveMQ service.
-Use the following YAML definition:
+Use the following YAML definition (as `web.yaml`):

 ```
 kind: Service
 apiVersion: v1
 metadata:
-  name: hivemq-hivemq-control-center
+  name: hivemq-control-center
 spec:
   selector:
     app: hivemq-cluster1